Amy Poehler: Career

-Improv and Upright Citizens Brigade
+1995–2000: Career beginnings in Improv comedy

 Poehler's time studying improv in college inspired her to pursue comedy professionally.
 After graduating from college, she moved to Chicago, where she took her first improv class, taught by Charna Halpern at ImprovOlympic.
 Early on, Poehler worked as a waitress and at other jobs to earn money.
-Through ImprovOlympic, Poehler learned from Del Close and she was introduced to friend and frequent collaborator Tina Fey.
+Through ImprovOlympic, Poehler learned from Del Close, and she was introduced to friend and frequent collaborator Tina Fey.
 Poehler and Fey joined a Second City touring company at the same time, and Poehler went on to join one of Second City's main companies where Fey was her eventual replacement.

 The Upright Citizens Brigade (UCB) formed as a sketch and improv group in Chicago in 1991.
 Early members included Horatio Sanz, Adam McKay, Ian Roberts, Neil Flynn, and Matt Besser, although the membership was not static.
 McKay left the fledgling group in 1995 and Poehler became his replacement.
 In 1996, a core group of four UCB members, Poehler, Besser, Roberts, and Matt Walsh, moved to New York City.
 The "UCB Four" began performing shows at small venues around the city which evolved into four regular live shows after a few months.
 To earn money outside of the shows, UCB taught improv classes.
-Poehler also started making appearances on Late Night with Conan O'Brien, often playing her recurring role as Andy Richter's little sister, Stacy.
+Poehler also started making appearances on Late Night with Conan O'Brien, often playing her recurring role as Andy Richter's younger sister, Stacy.

 In 1998, Comedy Central debuted UCB's eponymous half-hour sketch-comedy series.
 During the show's second season, the group founded an improv theater/training center in New York City on West 22nd Street, occupying the space of a former strip club.
 The UCB Theatre held shows seven nights a week, in addition to offering classes in sketch-comedy writing and improv.
 In the summer of 2000, Comedy Central canceled the Upright Citizens Brigade program after its third season, although the UCB Theatre continued to operate.
 Poehler, Besser, Roberts, and Walsh are considered the founders of UCB and have been credited with popularizing long-form improv in New York.
 By 2011, UCB had two theaters in New York and a theater in Los Angeles with 8,000 students taking classes per year.

-Saturday Night Live

-Cast member
+In 1999, Poehler and Tina Fey provided voices for the video game Deer Avenger 2: Deer in the City.
+In 2000, still unknown at the time, she appeared on the cover of the single "You Can Have It All" by American indie rock band Yo La Tengo.
+In 1999, Poehler had a small role in the film Deuce Bigalow: Male Gigolo.
+The following year, she was cast in the film Wet Hot American Summer.
+Wet Hot American Summer was the first film from David Wain, who cast Poehler based on her work with Upright Citizen's Brigade.
+The film, which cost only $1.8 million to make, was not a success initially when it was released in 2001.
+It gained a following after its release on DVD.